databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 Databrary staff (who comprise the ingest, access, data management, and administrative functional components as defined by OAIS reference model) are responsible for the development and maintenance of a web-based platform for uploading, browsing, and sharing repository contents, provide support for its intended community of researchers, ensure manual and automated digtial data curation and ingestion, and maintain and monitor the infrastructure used to store and preserve assets in the repository.

-1 - The data producer deposits the data in a data repository with sufficient information for others to assess the quality of the data, and compliance with disciplinary and ethical norms.
+1 - The data producer deposits the data in a data repository with sufficient information for others to assess the quality of the data, and compliance with disciplinary and ethical norms
 ==========================================================================================================================================================================================

 The minimum required Statement of Compliance is: 3.
 In progress: We are in the implementation phase.